Random walks with local memory: Ergodic native environments

-\begin{theorem} Let $(G,c)$ be a weighted Cayley graph.
-Suppose the mechanism of the RWLM satisfies \ref{item: TR} and \ref{item: ELL}.
-If $\pi$ is any tail trivial stationary distribution of the scenery process, then $\pi$ is an ergodic measure for the scenery process of the RWLM. \end{theorem}
+\begin{definition}[Ergodic native environment] Consider an RWLM on a weighted Cayley graph that satisfies \eqref{equation: transitive} and \eqref{equation: c-stationary}.
+An \emph{ergodic environment} is a distribution on rotor configurations of $G$ that is an ergodic measure for the scenery process of the RWLM. \end{definition}

-We now build toward the proof of Theorem~\ref{theorem: elliptic rotor walk is ergodic}.
-We start by showing that, for any stationary measure $\pi$ of the scenery process, an invariant event a tail event $\pi$-a.s..\
+We now restate Theorem~\ref{theorem: intro ergodic} from the introduction (also the main result of this section) in a slightly more general form.
+Recall that the definition of probability transition functions $p_x$ from Definition~\ref{definition: mechanism}.
+We say that the RWLM is \emph{elliptic} if,

+Note that, from the RWLMs in \S\ref{rotor walks}, the Aldous-Broder walk and the $p,\!r$-rotor walk with $r<1$ are elliptic, while $p$-rotor walk and deterministic rotor walk are not elliptic.